th0ma7/crypto/README.md

 ```

 Log files are located under `/var/log/miners/ethminer.log`<br/>
-Make sure the log directory is read/write from the user account you use.
+Make sure the log directory is read/write for the user account you use and create initial log file with proper permissions (see Mining Scripts Preamble section).

 # gpuwatch
 Simple script to monitor the GPU of your mining rig and restart or reboot if a GPU is hung.<br/>